COV-IRT/SARS-CoV-2_workshop/module1/README.md

 ```

 > Compare your sequence read count to the counts in the previous log files.
 Were there many human reads in the sample?
 What number do you get if you count the lines in logs/SRR12447392.hostMapped.sam?
-Does it macth what you calculated in the step above?
+Does it match what you calculated in the step above?
 <br>

 ### iVar - removing ARTIC primers